babylonchain/staking-indexer/doc/staking.md

 registry for easy retrieval and timestamp verification.

-There are different versions of parameters with each one having a particular Bitcoin Activation height.
+There are different versions of parameters with each one having a particular Bitcoin activation height.
 Each version contains the following:
 ```json
 {
   "version": <params_version>,